Bridge closure could make Houston traffic even worse

-HOUSTON, Texas (KTRK) --The countdown is on.
-The long-term closure of the Eastex Freeway southbound bridge over the San Jacinto River is coming this weekend.
+HOUSTON, Texas (KTRK) --TxDOT started work on the Eastex Freeway southbound bridge over the San Jacinto River to repair damages from Hurricane Harvey.

-TxDOT is shutting down the bridge to make repairs after damage from Hurricane Harvey.

-During the closure, northbound and southbound traffic will share the northbound bridge.
+During this time, TxDOT has shut down the bridge, which results in the northbound and southbound traffic sharing the northbound bridge.

 A lot of people are fearing the five-month closure will have a major impact on traffic and business, including Marcia Adkins who has worked as a hairstylist in Kingwood for 24 years.